engineyard/ey-docs/pages/application_home.md

 # Applications

-This section outlines how to manage your application on EY Cloud.
+This section outlines how to manage your application on Engine Yard Cloud.
 If you're looking to add SSL to your application please see this article: [[SSL Certs|ssl-certificates]].

 ## Add an Application

 You can configure many different applications and their corresponding repository URL and framework under Engine Yard Cloud.

-  - In the top right corner, click on the **Create New Application** link.
+  - In the top right corner, click the Create New Application link.

 On the new application page